-Chicago is a sports town, no doubt about it, and this summer Rosemont is introducing a new player to our sports-drenched town: the Chicago Dogs.
+Chicago is a sports town, no doubt about it, and last summer Rosemont introduced a new player to our sports-drenched town: the Chicago Dogs.
 Read on to learn about the newest member of the American Association of Independent Professional Baseball that aims to make every day fan appreciation day.

 The name and logo